Skip to content

 kubectl get pods -n <CSI_NAMESPACE> -o wide | grep <NODE_NAME>

-Get the CSI driver pod logs
+Get CSI node plugin logs

 kubectl logs -n <CSI_NAMESPACE> <CSI_NODE_POD> -c <DRIVER_CONTAINER>

-1. Ensure that nvme-cli is installed
+1) Ensure nvme-cli is installed

 sudo dnf install -y nvme-cli